How To Reduce Inflammation In The Body: Summary

-She talks both about snacking, and about the length of the “window” each day during which we consume food (including drinks from which the body extract sugar or other “food”).
+She talks both about how to reduce inflammation in the body, including the role of snacking.
+In particular, she talks about the length of the “window” each day during which we consume food (including drinks from which the body extract sugar or other “food”).

 She says that when we eat, the immune cells are forced into continual action, to check what we have eaten for “foreign invaders”.